dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * Presidential election day @s nov 1 20 @r y &i 4 &M 11 &m_

 We want a monthday between 2 and 8 so enter these monthdays followed by "&" for options.
-Then enter "w" to see what "weekdays" means
+Then enter `w` to see what "weekdays" means

         weekdays
         weekdays: a comma separated list of English weekday